Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Discussion

-There are multiple research directions that remain to be explored.
-Following \citep{di2009multilevel}, multilevel extension of FSGC can be developed to take into account multi-level designs.
+Multiple research directions remain to be explored.
+We have focused on modeling univariate functional data of the same type in this article.
+Alternatively, modeling multivariate mixed-type functional data would be an important next step that would model the joint latent dependence between different mixed types \citep{dey2022semiparametric} scales such as physical activity (continuous) and pain (truncated) or pain (truncated) and mood (ordinal).
+This step is crucial since building separate marginal models and ignoring the cross-correlation between different variables leads to information loss that might result in biased predictions \citep{li2014hierarchical}.
+Following \cite{di2009multilevel}, multilevel extension of FSGC can be developed to consider multi-level designs.
 Additionally, FSGC is primarily developed for dense and moderately sparse designs.
-For highly sparse and irregular functional data, the approach can be extended using kernel weighted objective functions which would borrow information from neighbouring observations.
-We have mainly focused on modelling functional data of the same type.
-Alternatively, modelling multivariate mixed type functional data would be an important next step that would model joint latent dependence between different mixed types \citep{ddsgcrm} scales such as physical activity (continuous) and pain (truncated) or pain (truncated) and mood (ordinal).
-This step is crucial since building separate marginal models and ignoring the cross-correlation between different variables leads to information loss that might result in biased predictions \citep{li2014hierarchical}.
+The approach can be extended for highly sparse and irregular functional data using kernel-weighted objective functions that borrow information from neighboring observations.
+Extending the proposed method to such general class models would allow more diverse applications and remain areas for future research based on this current work.